 For a good overview of historic sights take a walking tour which passes landmarks such as: the Sé Cathedral dating from the 12th century, St George’s castle on the way to Portas do Sol viewpoint for picture postcard views of the city and the Monastery of São Vicente de Fora, a 16th century monastery with an amazing tiled interior.

 Lisbon boasts more than its fair share of renowned museums and cultural institutions.
 The Calouste Gulbenkian Museum houses a priceless collection ranging from East to West and dating from antiquity to the 20th century.
 For a more local flavour the Modern Art Centre is located just opposite.
 It was opened in the 1980’s to feature modern and contemporary Portuguese art.
 Both museums are found in a beautifully landscaped park.
 Don’t miss the National Tile Museum, housed in the former 15th century convent of Madre de Deus.
 Here you’ll find the story of the famous Portuguese Azulejo (tile) from the 16th to the present day.
-The tiled mural depicting life in Lisbon before the 1755 earthquake is a particular highlight
+The tiled mural depicting life in Lisbon before the 1755 earthquake is a particular highlight.

 CCB – Centro Cultural de Bélem is one of the best art spaces in town located near the river and dominated since 2007 by the Museu Colecção Berardo.
 The museum houses the collection of Joe Berardo, a Portuguese multimillionaire, philanthropist and art collector.
-His collection is classified as one of the best private collection in Europe representing dozens of modern movements.
+It is classified as one of the best private collection in Europe representing dozens of modern movements.
 After browsing the collection, visit the terraced café and restaurant or go for a stroll in the gardens overlooking the river and the Discoveries Monument.
 MAAT – Museum of Art, Architecture and Technology is a must for all architecture fans, opened in 2016 it is housed in a contemporary building on the banks of the River Tagus.
 It hosts a series of ever-changing exhibitions.

 It’s impossible to talk about Lisbon‘s best restaurants without mentioning José Avillez one of Portugal’s most famous chefs.
 His restaurants are among Lisbon’s best.
 At Belcanto his 2 Michelin starred restaurant, enjoy Portuguese cuisine with contemporary inspiration in a sophisticated atmosphere.
 At his spacious Bairro do Avillez, you’ll find a restaurant with several different eating areas.
 There’s the traditional Taberna in front where you can try several smaller and (cheaper) dishes instead of one main meal.
 In the spacious courtyard there is Páteo where can enjoy fresh fish and seafood, among other dishes.